 Studies have shown the benefits of group psychotherapy for people with various life challenges, histories, and needs.

-During group, participants deepen connection with each other and with themselves, gain insight, have "corrective emotional experiences" in a healthier group environment than what one may have experienced in the past.
-Groups lessen feelings of isolation, normalize responses to life events, traumas, and losses, and help people "make sense" of their story with others who understand.
+During group, participants deepen connection with each other and with themselves, gain insight, have "corrective emotional experiences" in a healthier group environment (family, organization, other group) than what one may have experienced in the past.
+Healthy groups lessen feelings of isolation, normalize responses to life events, traumas, and losses, and help people "make sense" of their story with others who understand.

 With certain medical conditions, group psychotherapy can contribute to general improvement in one’s psychosocial functioning.
 Group therapy is cost-effective when compared to individual treatment.
 "When a therapist’s time is spent with an entire group instead of one person, the expense for individuals is significantly reduced while the benefits remain and, in some instances, prove to be even greater. " (American Group Psychotherapy Association website, retrieved 8/2013).